mjq11302010044/RRPN/README.md

 ```
 One can change the directory in variable `output_dir` in `$RRPN_ROOT/tools/train_net.py`

-Any question about this project please send message to Jianqi Ma(mjq11302010044@gmail.com), and enjoy i
+Any question about this project please send message to Jianqi Ma(mjq11302010044@gmail.com), and enjoy it!